-A student should consider a medical leave of absence if his or her health problems are such that continuing in courses becomes unmanageable.
-Where a mental/physical health condition causes a student (i) to become or reasonably appears to be a threat to others; (ii) to significantly disrupt the Illinois Tech community and/or its safe and efficient operation; or (iii) to be unable to comply with the policies generally applicable to students, Illinois Tech may recommend and encourage the student to avail himself or herself of the opportunity to take a voluntary medical leave.
+1. The Process.
+A student should consider a medical leave of absence if their health problems are such that continuing in courses becomes unmanageable.
+Where a mental/physical health condition causes a student (i) to become or reasonably appears to be a threat to others; (ii) to significantly disrupt the Illinois Tech community and/or its safe and efficient operation; or (iii) to be unable to comply with the policies generally applicable to students, Illinois Tech may recommend and encourage the student to avail themselves of the opportunity to take a voluntary medical leave.
 Illinois Tech may seek an involuntary withdrawal of or other safety intervention measures for a student in accordance with the policy set forth in Section BB below.

 Prior to the grant of a voluntary medical leave of absence, the student must provide a letter from a health professional, physician or therapist recommending such leave.
 The student will be asked to sign a release so that the appropriate Illinois Tech representative may speak with the health professional regarding the student’s condition.
 Requests for and approval of medical leaves of absence must be issued by the last day of classes in the semester.
 Once classes have ended and exams have begun, a medical leave will not be granted.

 Any student considering a medical leave should speak with the Dean of Students or the relevant Vice Provost as soon as possible to discuss options and initiate the process.
-If the leave is approved, the student will receive the grade of W for each of his or her classes during the semester.
-While on leave, the student is expected to use the time for treatment and recovery so that he or she will be mentally and physically healthy upon his or her return.
-A medical leave normally will be granted for two semesters (not including summer); however, a student may request from the Dean of his or her academic department approval for an extended absence.
+If the leave is approved, the student will receive the grade of W for each of their classes during the semester.
+While on leave, the student is expected to use the time for treatment and recovery so that they will be mentally and physically healthy upon their return.
+A medical leave normally will be granted for two semesters (not including summer); however, a student may request from the Dean of their academic department approval for an extended absence.
 Any need for reinstatement and/or readmission will be handled in accordance with the applicable policies of the Office of Undergraduate or Graduate Academic Affairs as appropriate.

-It is important for a student contemplating a medical leave to inquire about matters such as health insurance, housing and tuition contract obligations, financial aid and immigration (visa) requirements prior to finalizing his or her leave.
+It is important for a student contemplating a medical leave to inquire about matters such as health insurance, housing and tuition contract obligations, financial aid and immigration (visa) requirements prior to finalizing their leave.
 The Office of Student Affairs will assist in facilitating such communication.

-The Office of Undergraduate or Graduate Academic Affairs and the Vice Provost of Student Affairs and Dean of Students will meet with the appropriate academic personnel and a decision regarding the student's return will be made.
-The Associate Vice Provost of the Student Health and Wellness Center or his or her designee may provide consultation.
-Conditions may be placed upon a student who returns from a medical leave of absence.
-These conditions may include, but are not limited to, a reduced course load, and continued medical or mental health treatment along with a signed release to allow verification of the student's adherence to his or her treatment plan.
+The Office of Undergraduate or Graduate Academic Affairs and the Vice Provost of Student Affairs and Dean of Students will meet with the appropriate academic personnel and a decision regarding the student’s return will be made.
+The Associate Vice Provost of the Student Health and Wellness Center or their designee may provide consultation.
+Based on the treatment provider’s assessment, conditions may be placed upon a student who returns from a medical leave of absence.
+These conditions may include, but are not limited to, a reduced course load, and continued medical or mental health treatment along with a signed release to allow verification of the student’s adherence to their treatment plan.